-The Company considers all of its stakeholders to be important, including not only its shareholders but also its employees, individual users, business clients, business partners, non-profit organizations (NPOs) and non-governmental organizations (NGOs), national and other governments, and local communities.
-The Company aims to realize its Basic Principle and create corporate value for all the stakeholders in a sustainable manner.
+In addition to shareholders, the Company recognizes all of its stakeholders, including its employees, individual users, enterprise clients, business partners, non-profit organizations (NPOs), non-governmental organizations (NGOs), national and administrative governments, and local communities, as valuable.
+The Company aims to continuously improve its corporate and shareholder value toward the realization of its vision and mission.